jhumelsine/jhumelsine.github.io/_posts/2025-03-26-legacy-code.md

 ## Iterate All Combinations
 Most legacy code I’ve encountered was a [Big Ball of Mud](https://blog.codinghorror.com/the-big-ball-of-mud-and-other-architectural-disasters/).
 Methods contained too many paths of execution through the code to create individual Characterization Tests for each combination.
 In these cases, I would design a Characterization Test that would iterate through all possible configuration combinations in the method being tested.

-Consider this contrived method, which I’ll use as an example of how to iterate all combinations.
-While this is a small example, consider code with a similar lack of context, except it’s 100 lines long with nesting depth up to five levels deep, and up to ten independent variables.
+Take this simple method as an example of iterating through all combinations.
+While this is a small, controlled case, imagine a similar piece of code—only 100 lines long, deeply nested up to five levels, and juggling ten independent variables, all without clear context.
 ```java
     public static String doThis(boolean a, boolean b, boolean c) {
         String returnValue = "";